ecsv/gliden64-texstream-extract/README.rst

 ..
 SPDX-FileCopyrightText: Sven Eckelmann <sven@narfation.org>

 ======================
-gliden64_cache_extract
+gliden64_texstream_extract
 ======================

-gliden64_cache_extract is a debugging tool used to extract the content of a GLideN64 texture cache and to show extra information about the content.
+gliden64_texstream_extract is a debugging tool used to extract the content of a GLideN64 texture stream cache and to show extra information about the content.

 USAGE
 =====

-The uncompressed texture cache has to be given to gliden64_cache_extract using stdin.
-The compressed files are usually named ``*.htc``.
+The texture stream cache has to be given to gliden64_texstream_extract via the ``--input`` argument.
+The compressed files are usually named ``*.hts``.
 The result is a v7 tarball written to stdout.

-The input and output files can also be specified using --input and --output.
-The input will not be extracted (can be done using gunzip).
+The output file can also be specified using ``--output``.

 Extra information about the content and errors are printed on stdout.::

-  $ zcat MUPEN64PLUS.htc | gliden64_cache_extract -vv --bitmapv5 \
+  $ gliden64_texstream_extract --input MUPEN64PLUS.hts -vv --bitmapv5 \
     --prefix MUPEN64PLUS | tar x
   $ for i in *.bmp; do convert -strip -define png:format=png32 \
     -define png:compression-level=9  "${i}" "${i%.bmp}.png"; done